 From Yesler to Yesler

-Surber prospected in California and in Fraser River, Canada, before his arrival in Seattle in the spring of 1859 (according to C.T.
+Surber prospected in California and in Fraser River, Canada, before his arrival in Seattle in the spring of 1859 (according to early Seattle real estate man C.T.
 Conover – see source list.)
 In those early days there was so much work at Henry Yesler’s downtown waterfront sawmill, that they could hardly find enough men to do it.
-Anyone who stepped off a boat onto the dock could find a job, and Surber began work at the mill that day.
+Anyone who stepped off a boat onto the dock could find a job, and Surber began work at the mill on the day he came to Seattle.
 He never did say what his name was and that is how he acquired the nickname “Joe,” as in “hey, Joe.”
 In later years he was always referred to as Uncle Joe.

 Surber immediately began to supplement his sawmill wages with the use of his rifle.
 Arthur Denny, one of Seattle’s founders, had a meat market and Joe Surber would supply him.
 In those days the tree line was still close, along the present Third Avenue in downtown.
 In his first week in Seattle Surber shot a deer at Third and Marion Streets near what is now the Wells Fargo Bank.